couchbase/kv_engine/docs/dcp/documentation/commands/expiration.md

 the delete time is persisted and used to allow deletions and expirations to remain on disk for a fixed period.

+### Collections Enabled

+If the DCP producer is collection enabled, all keys with be prefixed with the collection-ID of the document encoded as a 32-bit [unsigned LEB128(https://en.wikipedia.org/wiki/LEB128)] value.
+The key-length field will include the bytes used by the collection-ID.

 ### Errors

 **PROTOCOL_BINARY_RESPONSE_KEY_ENOENT (0x01)**